2019 Geneva Peace Talks: Building Peace, Trust Matters!

 The event will take place at the United Nations Office at Geneva (UNOG), Building E, Room XVIII from 4:00pm to 6:00pm, Geneva time.

-The Geneva Peace Talks are a public event co-organized by the l'Office des Nations Unies à Genève, Interpeace and the Plateforme de consolidation de la paix de Genève to celebrate the International Day of Peace.
+The Geneva Peace Talks are a public event co-organized by the l'Office des Nations Unies à Genève, Interpeace et Plateforme de consolidation de la paix de Genève to celebrate the International Day of Peace.

 The 2019 Geneva Peace Talks is organized under the theme: Trust Matters!